 Step 4.
 Appeal to Academic Appeals Committee.
 Either the student or the instructor may request a review by the Academic Appeals Committee.
 A written request, including the student's name, ID, the course/section, and instructor, must be submitted to the vice chancellor for academic affairs (provost) via the myOleMiss Grade Appeal function within 15 days of the receipt of the dean's decision.
-The Academic Appeals Committee will then review the information provided to reach a recommendation.
+The Academic Appeals Committee will then of the time and location of the hearing.

+review the information provided to reach a recommendation.

 Step 5.
 Review by the Vice Chancellor for Academic Affairs.
-The vice chancellor for academic affairs (provost) will review the recommendation by the
+The vice chancellor for academic affairs (provost) will review the recommendation by the Academic Appeals Committee and shall render a final decision on the appeal.
+The decision of the vice chancellor cannot be further appealed.